rusili/AC-Android/lessons/arrays_vs_arraylists/README.md

 <div></div>

-> :dart: **Exercise:** Implement your own `ArrayList` from scratch.
-It should be functionally identical to the original.
->
-> 1. Write unit tests for `ArrayList<Double>`.
->   - Make sure you test each method.
->   - Make sure you test cases with empty and non-empty lists.
->   - Make sure you test error conditions as well as correct usage.
-> 1. Verify that your tests work as expected on the standard `ArrayList` class.
-> 1. Create your own `ArrayList<T>` that implements `List<T>`.
-Use IntelliJ to fill in all the methods you need.
-> 1. Implement the methods, running tests as you go.

-<div></div>

-> :dart: **Exercise:** A **native collection** is a collection class specific to a single native type.
-Java developers often use a native collection instead of a generic collection to avoid boxing/unboxing operations, reduce memory use, and improve performance.
->
-> Write a `DoubleArrayList` class that accepts and returns `double` values instead of `Double` objects.
->
-> Write some simple benchmarks for the basic operations, and compare performance of your class versus `ArrayList<Double>`.

 ## Linked List

 A linked list is a way of storing information.
 A linked list consists of a series of nodes.
 Each node contains data, as well as a pointer to the next node in the series.